Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Observable black hole masses

 It is immediately clear that fixing $f(\tau)=\nu$ does {\it not} fix the mass $\Mc$ (the fact that choosing the frequency does not determine the mass non-ambiguously is actually trivial from Kepler's law).
 The frequency depends on the product $\tau^3\Mc^5$.
 When the time $\tau$ is increased, systems with smaller masses can lead to gravitational waves at the very same frequency.
 The price to pay is obviously a decrease in the amplitude of the signal, as the relevant masses are smaller and as the process has to be seen earlier in its evolution.
 However, the frequency of the system is then drifting more slowly and the relevant integrating time, hence the strain sensitivity, will substantially increase.
 In addition, as we shall quantify this later, a given chirp mass corresponds to a wide range of masses $m_1$ and $m_2$.
 It is therefore clear that even at a fixed observation frequency $\nu$, a wide range of masses can, in principle, be probed.

-More importantly, we would like to argue that the problem is {\it not} an optimization one, unless primordial black holes have a very extended and flat mass spectrum, leading to a signal spread over a wide frequency range~\cite{Carr:2019kxo}.
+More importantly, we would like to argue once more that the problem is {\it not} an optimization one, unless primordial black holes have a very extended mass spectrum, leading to a signal spread over a wide frequency range~\cite{Carr:2019kxo}.
 We simply do not know where the sources (if any) are and the entire parameter range should therefore be investigated, even if the sensitivity is lower in some regions.
-There is no point focusing on specific masses or on the physical case maximising the signal as this might very well not correspond to the real World.
+There is no point focusing on specific masses or on the physical case maximising the signal as this might very well not correspond to the parameters describing the real World.
 One should keep in mind that we deal here with exotic objects whose existence and characteristics are only predicted in very specific models.
+If real actual masses are such that the system frequency crosses the bandwidth of the experiment long before the merging, this situation has to be investigated as the emission at merging would anyway not be accessible to the experiment, whatever its intensity.